transistorfet/moa/docs/posts/2021-11-making_an_emulator.md

 Now for some simulated ram that implements our trait.
-(I'm leaving out the `.new()` methods for most of the code snippets because they are pretty straight-forward, but you can assume they exist, and take the their field values as arguments, or set their fields to 0).
+(I'm leaving out the `.new()` methods for most of the code snippets because they are pretty straight-forward, but you can assume they exist, and take their field values as arguments, or set their fields to 0).

 ```rust
 pub struct MemoryBlock {